This is the Excellence in Broadcasting Network, EIB.

 I'm just telling you what the research said.

-And it's it it I think it I think it makes uh sense.
+And I think it makes sense.

-But the point is, record numbers of children either having never moved out or after college went back home, have never had their own places, up to age 35 now.
+But the point is: record numbers of children either having never moved out or after college went back home, have never had their own places up to age 35 now.

-That part you said money, no question, economic factors are huge in this.
+Economic factors are huge in this.

 Where is all this security that Obama brags about?